Emdad12/Art-work-and-museums-Analysis/README.md

 WHERE ps.sale_price < 0.5*ps.regular_price ;
 ```
 Output:
--**5.
-Which canva size costs the most?
+-**5.Which canva size costs the most?
 ```sql
 SELECT cs.label AS canva,ps.sale_price
 FROM (SELECT * ,